Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 How Ice Cream is Made

-The preparation of ice cream involves several steps.
-The mixture of cream, milk, sugar, and flavorings is first pasteurized to kill any bacteria.
-It is then churned at a high speed to incorporate air, which makes the final product light and fluffy.
-Finally, the mixture is frozen at a low temperature, which solidifies the ice cream while maintaining its creamy texture.
+Ice cream is made by first pasteurizing the mixture of cream, milk, sugar, and flavorings to kill bacteria.
+It is then churned at high speeds to incorporate air, which makes the final product light and fluffy.
+Finally, the mixture is frozen at a very low temperature, helping it maintain its creamy texture.

 How Gelato is Made

-Gelato is made using a slightly different process.
-The base mixture is also pasteurized, but it is churned at a much slower speed.
-This slow churning process incorporates less air into the mixture, resulting in a denser and smoother texture.
-Gelato is also stored and served at a slightly warmer temperature than ice cream, which further enhances its creamy consistency.
+Gelato follows a different process.
+The base mixture is also pasteurized, but it is churned at a much slower speed, incorporating less air.
+This results in a denser and smoother texture.
+Additionally, Gelato is stored and served at a slightly warmer temperature than ice cream, further enhancing its creamy consistency.

 Caloric Content and Fat